Frequently Asked Questions

 I would like to get started on my HTM 398 internship as soon as I advance into upper division status.
 May I enroll in this for the first semester of upper division HTM status?

 There are several steps that must be taken to get you prepared for your 398 internship.
-It is imperative that you meet with our internship and placement associate director, Christina Jeffries, at least one semester before you intend to pursue your internship so she can add you to the student internship request list.
-We conduct periodic internship information sessions throughout the semester; please stop by the HTM office (PFSA, Room 436B) for details on when these are held.
+It is imperative that you meet with our internship and placement Director, Christina Jeffries, at least one semester before you intend to pursue your internship so she can add you to the student internship request list.
+We conduct periodic internship information sessions throughout the semester; please stop by the HTM office (AH 4156) for details on when these are held.
 We also strongly encourage students to take HTM 301 before starting their internship.
 Careful, proactive planning on your part will ensure a smooth transition into your first internship.

 I am currently an upper division business major and want to sign into HTM.
-I have completed all of the preparation for the major classes required for the major, with the exception of HTM 201 (Introduction to Hospitality) and HTM 223 (Hospitality Managerial Accounting and Controls).
-My GPA is in alignment with your requirements, etc. May I be signed into HTM upper division?
+I have completed most of the preparation for the major classes required for the major.
+My GPA is in alignment with your requirements.
+May I be signed into HTM upper division?

 When exactly can I be signed into upper division status?